 The CBV is an accredited professional whose mandate is to produce a formal fair market value report.

-Their work: apply recognized valuation methods — DCF, comparable transactions, net asset value — under strict professional standards, and deliver a signed report that can be filed before a court or a tax authority.
+Their work: apply recognized valuation methods — DCF, comparable transactions, adjusted net asset value — under strict professional standards.
+They then deliver a signed report that can be filed before a court or a tax authority.

 When to choose one